-How to Make Sushi Rice
+How to Make Sushi Rice (for Sushi Recipes)

-- 1 piece kombu (dried kelp) (5 g; 2" x 2", 5 x 5 cm; optional—but it will give nice aroma!)
+- 1 piece kombu (dried kelp) (5 g; 2 inches x 2 inches, 5 cm x 5 cm; optional—but it will give a nice aroma!)

 - ⅓ cup sushi vinegar (seasoned rice vinegar) (available at a Japanese/Asian grocery store or make the homemade recipe below)

-Homemade Sushi Vinegar (for 3 Rice Cooker Cups)
+Optional: Homemade Sushi Vinegar (for 3 Rice Cooker Cups)

-- ⅓ cup rice vinegar
+- ⅓ cup rice vinegar (unseasoned)

 - 3 Tbsp sugar

-- 1 piece kombu (dried kelp) (5 g; 2" x 2", 5 x 5 cm; optional—but it will give nice aroma!)
+- 1 piece kombu (dried kelp) (5 g; 2 inches x 2 inches, 5 cm x 5 cm; optional—but it will give a nice aroma!)

-- 2 Tbsp sushi vinegar (seasoned rice vinegar) (available at a Japanese/Asian grocery store or make the homemade recipe below)
+- 4 Tbsp sushi vinegar (seasoned rice vinegar) (available at a Japanese/Asian grocery store or make the homemade recipe below)

-- 4 Tbsp rice vinegar
+- 4 Tbsp rice vinegar (unseasoned)

 - 2 Tbsp sugar

-- 1 tsp kosher/sea salt (I use Diamond Crystal; use half for table salt)
+- 1 tsp kosher salt (Diamond Crystal; use half for table salt)

 - Gather all the ingredients.

-To Cook Rice
+To Wash and Cook the Rice

-- Put the rice in the rice cooker bowl and add water (never hot or warm!) to just under the 3-cup line.
-If your rice cooker has a "Sushi Rice" mode, add water till that line.
-Place the kombu on top of the rice, soak rice in water for 20-30 minutes, and start cooking.
-If you don't have a rice cooker, cook rice in a pot over the stove, an instant pot, or a donabe with the amount of water I specified in this recipe.
-Tip: Since you add sushi vinegar to the cooked rice, the rice should be cooked a little bit on the firm side and the water to rice ratio for sushi rice should be 1 to 1 (instead of 1 to 1.1 or 1 to 1.2 for regular steamed rice).
+- Soak and Cook: Put the well-drained rice in the rice cooker bowl and add the measured water to just under the 3-cup line for White Rice.
+If your rice cooker has a Sushi Rice mode, add water up to that line.
+Place the kombu on top of the rice and let the rice soak in the water for 20-30 minutes.
+Then, start cooking.
+If you don't have a rice cooker, cook the rice in a pot over the stove, Instant Pot, or donabe with the amount of water I specified in this recipe.
+Tip: Since we'll be adding sushi vinegar to the steamed rice, cook the rice a little bit on the firm side.
+To achieve this, use a rice-to-water ratio of 1 to 1 for sushi rice (instead of 1 to 1.1 or 1 to 1.2 for regular steamed rice).

-To Make Sushi Vinegar
+To Make the Sushi Vinegar (Optional)

-To Make Sushi Rice
+To Make the Sushi Rice

-- Then gently flip the rice in between slices.
+- Then, gently flip the rice in between slices.
 Repeat this process until the rice is cooled to the temperature of human skin.

 Editor’s Note: This post was originally published on Aug 18, 2011.
-Photos updated in November 2013, video added in November 2014, content updated in May 2017.
+The new images were added in November 2013 and the new video was added in November 2014.
+The content has been updated in May 2017 and March 2022.

 Our Recommendations for Buying Sashimi Online